 < My Thoughts > "Questions, questions, questions.”

-To add to this thought, Ruzanno, et al. (2015) state that there are recent efforts to “unraveling the nature of relationship between autism and associated disorders.”
-“Our aim is to explore and understand psychological disorders as well as to identify which repetitive behaviors interact in autism and compare this to OCD.”
+Ruzzano, L., Borsboom, D., et al. (2015) state that there are recent efforts to “unraveling the nature of relationship between autism and associated disorders.”
+“Our aim is to explore and understand psychological disorders as well as to identify which repetitive behaviors interact in autism and compare this to Obsessive-Compulsive Disorder (OCD).”

 6% At last, I was finally able to sit in the rocking chair with Jaxson and make nice.
 Usually, when he realized he isn’t going to get his way, there is a hurricane of dysfunctional behavior followed by a self-imposed time out, then him hugging me and crying, eventually leading to, “Better, Ruby?”
 “Yes Max, all better,”